"

 The idea of a digitized library has gained weight since the early years of the Internet.
 A digital library stores its materials in a digital format, accessible by computers either locally or remotely through a computer network.
 Michael Hart founded Project Gutenberg, the oldest digital library, in 1971, three years before the Internet went live.
 Hart inspired to make 10,000 of the most-consulted books publicly available and free by the end of the century.
 The forward-thinking Hart named his project after the inventor of the movable type printing press, perhaps realizing that book digitization had the potential to revolutionize the way humans produce and read books as much as Gutenberg’s invention had centuries earlier.
 At first, Hart and his fellow book-digitizing volunteers found the process slow because they needed to copy the text manually until 1989.
 In the early 1990s, scanners and text-recognition software allowed them to somewhat automate the process.

 Fast-forward to modern times.
 Project Gutenberg’s free online library boasts more than 70,000 public domain works available for free download.
 Stanford University uses a robotic page-turning scanner machine to digitize 1,000 book pages an hour.
 Stanford’s partner in digital library production is Google Books, which has scanned over 40 million books since it began Google Books in 2004.
-A Chinese company claims to have digitized more than half of all books that have been published in Chinese since 1949.
+A Chinese company named Superstar claims to have digitized more than half of all books that have been published in Chinese since 1949.
 In 2006, The New York Times estimated that humans have published at least 32 million books throughout history; the huge push for book digitization makes it seem entirely possible that nearly all known books could exist in a digital format by 2060 (Kelly).

 Some liken the prospect of widely accessible and easily searchable free libraries to the proliferation of brick-and-mortar libraries in the 19th century, which led to a surge in literacy rates.
 One of Project Gutenberg’s stated goals is “to break down the bars of ignorance and illiteracy” through its library of digitized books (Hart & Newby, 2004).
 Digital libraries make a huge selection of texts available to people with Internet access, giving them the amazing potential to democratize knowledge.
 The general manager of Adobe’s e-publishing business Bill McCoy told The New York Times in 2006, “Some of us have thousands of books at home, can walk to wonderful big-box bookstores and well-stocked libraries and can get Amazon to deliver next day.
 The most dramatic effect of digital libraries will be not on us, the well-booked, but on the billions of people worldwide who are underserved by ordinary paper books (Hart & Newby, 2004).”
 Digitized libraries can make fragile materials available to browsers without damaging originals; academic libraries could share important texts without shipping books across the country.